US budget deficit jumps to record $1.7 trillion this year - WTMJ

 The deficit has been driven higher by trillions of dollars in support Congress has passed in successive economic rescue packages since the pandemic struck in early March 2020.
 The latest round came in a $1.9 trillion measure that President Joe Biden pushed through Congress last month.

-Biden’s package included individual support payments of up to $1,400 and the administration rushed to make those payments as soon Biden signed the measure into law.
-The Treasury statement showed that the payments in March totaled $339 billion.
+Biden’s package included individual support payments of up to $1,400 and the administration rushed to make those payments as soon as the president signed the measure into law.
+The Treasury Department statement showed that the payments in March totaled $339 billion.

 The budget report showed that the deficit for just March totaled $659.6 billion, the third-highest monthly deficit.
-For the six month period, the $1.7 trillion deficit total surpassed the previous record of an $829 billion deficit run up for the six month’s ending in March 2011, a period when the government was spending to deal with the adverse effects of the recession caused by the 2008 financial crisis.
+For the six-month period, the $1.7 trillion deficit total surpassed the previous record of an $829 billion deficit run up for the six months ending in March 2011.
+That was a period when the government was spending to deal with the economic damage from the recession caused by the 2008 financial crisis.

 Last year’s deficit, for the budget year that ended Sept.
-30 totaled a record $3.1 trillion.
-The Congressional Budget Office estimated in February that this year’s deficit would total $2.3 trillion.
-But that estimate did not include the cost of Biden’s $1.9 trillion rescue plan that Congress passed in March or the impact of Biden’s “Build Back Better” infrastructure proposal that Congress is considering now.
+30, totaled a record $3.1 trillion.
+The Congressional Budget Office estimated in February that this fiscal year’s deficit would total $2.3 trillion.
+But that estimate did not include the cost of Biden’s $1.9 trillion rescue plan that Congress passed in March or the impact of the administration’s “Build Back Better” infrastructure proposal that Congress is considering now.

+Nancy Vanden Houten, senior economist at Oxford Economics, said she expects the deficit for this budget year will total $3.3 trillion, an all-time high but up just 6.5% from last year’s record shortfall of $3.1 trillion.

+Analysts said the deficit’s surge in the first six months of the fiscal year reflected that the first half of the 2020 budget year was mostly unaffected by the pandemic.
+The loss of revenue from millions of job lost and the big spending measures Congress passed to deal with the pandemic-triggered recession occurred in the second half of the 2020 budget year.

 Copyright 2021 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.